Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 {% include Running-Spark-on-Alluxio/Hadoop-1.x-configuration.md %}

-* If you are running tachyon in fault tolerant mode with zookeeper and the Hadoop cluster is a 1.x, add the following additionally entry to the previously created `spark/conf/core-site.xml`:
+* If you are running alluxio in fault tolerant mode with zookeeper and the Hadoop cluster is a 1.x, add the following additionally entry to the previously created `spark/conf/core-site.xml`:

 {% include Running-Spark-on-Alluxio/fault-tolerant-mode-with-zookeeper-xml.md %}